 Liver cancer is the sixth most common cancer diagnosis and the fourth most frequent cause of cancer-related death globally.
-In the United States in 2020, an estimated 42,810 new cases of liver cancer will be diagnosed with a mortality estimate of 30,160 people.
-Globally and within the United States, liver cancer is one of only two cancers to have an increasing mortality rate year- over-year over the past 20 years.
-The DataLab will work with Dr. Goldman to test the ability of machine learning models to help identify signs of liver cancer from medical images.
+In the United States in 2020, an estimated 42,810 new cases of liver cancer were diagnosed with a mortality estimate of 30,160 people.
+Globally and within the United States, liver cancer is one of only two cancers to have an increasing mortality rate year- over-year during the past 20 years.
+The DataLab is working with Dr. Roger Eric Goldman of UC Davis Health to test the ability of machine learning models to help identify signs of liver cancer from medical images.

 The goals of this project seek to fundamentally alter norms for liver cancer treatment.
 This innovation will also act as a stepping stone for further development of this technology at the UC Davis Medical Center, paving the way for more computer assisted diagnosis techniques.